-Its focus, on pluralist and critically constructive theological studies of the highest academic standing, will allow students to contribute to public debates on theological issues in contemporary societies.
+The focus on theological studies of the highest academic standing prepares students to contribute to public debates on theological issues in contemporary societies.

-The M.Phil. is currently taught by Loyola staff in the School of Religion and coordinated by Prof. Fáinche Ryan, Director of the Loyola Institute.
+The M.Phil. is currently taught by Loyola staff in the School of Religion.

 There are a number of scholarships available.
 See www.tcd.ie/loyola-institute for details.

 The course incorporates both taught and research components.
-Students must take six taught modules (10 ECTS each) comprising three core and three optional modules, and write a 15,000 word dissertation (30 ECTS).
+Students must take six taught modules (10 ECTS each) comprising three core and three optional modules and write a 15,000 – 20,000 word dissertation (30 ECTS).
 Students are assessed via written contributions for each module.

 *Modules shared with the M.Phil. in Intercultural Theology and Interreligious Studies.

 Note: Not all modules are offered each year.

 Dissertation: A research dissertation (15,000 – 20,000 words) to be supervised by an appropriate member of staff and to be submitted in August.
 Students who complete the taught element of the programme but not the dissertation may be eligible for the postgraduate diploma.

 ‘With a professional background in Catholic education I was seeking a robust qualification to further enhance my understanding of a complex subject.
 I was hoping for an academically provocative environment that would bring to bear the stimulating challenges of the subject.